Category

 Therefore, it's crucial to redefine what academic ability means for children and focus on equipping them with the power to proactively create new futures.

-That's why I believe school lessons, like the CR Test, need to challenge both teachers and students with problems that have no single correct answer.
+That's why I believe school lessons, like the CR Test, need to challenge both teachers and students with problems that don't have a single correct answer.
 However, modern schools lack the know-how to do this.
 Yet, Dentsu Inc. has had the CR Test for over 30 years – I thought this was remarkable.

 I believe this CR Test, with its open-ended problems, could serve as a compass for implementing active learning in schools.